Pulpitum Steps

 Please exercise caution when looking up -stand clear of the edge of the steps.

 Soaring 39 metres (128 feet) above the Pulpitum platform is John Wastell`s magnificent fan vault, completed in 1504.
-The circular wooden centrepiece bearing the arms of Christ Church Priory (a white cross on a blue background) is a trap door, 2 metres (6.5 feet) wide, through which building materials could be hoisted from the floor below.
+The circular wooden centrepiece bearing the arms of Christ Church Priory (a white cross on a blue background with gold surround) is a trapdoor, 2 metres (6.5 feet) wide, through which building materials, including 480,000 red bricks for the construction of the bell tower above, could be hoisted from the floor below.

 A genealogical window – “The Ancestors of Christ”

 The window was eventually reglazed in the1660s, following the Restoration of Charles II, though the glass was of poor quality.
-By 1790, the replacement glass and the original 1428 stonework had deteriorated to the extent that extensive repairs were needed so, in 1799, it was decided to relocate a number of the “genealogical” glass panels from their positions high up in the clerestories of the Choir and Trinity Chapel to the large South and West windows, where they could be more easily appreciated.
+By 1790, the replacement glass and the original 1428 stonework had deteriorated to the extent that extensive repairs were needed so, in 1799, it was decided to relocate a number of the genealogical glass panels from their positions high up in the clerestories of the Choir and Trinity Chapel to the large South and West windows, where they could be more easily appreciated.
 Made between 1130-1220, the genealogical windows portrayed 86 ancestors of Christ, as named in the gospels of Luke and Matthew, starting with Adam and ending with Christ.
 Ironically, they survived the Puritan destruction by virtue of their inaccessibility.
-The South window contains 24 of the ancestors (not in their original order) – 22 of them are original, 2 are copies.
+The South window contains 22 of the original ancestors and 2 duplicates.

 Among the more familiar Old Testament ancestors in the window (to the contemporary eye) are Abraham (second row, left), Noah (bottom row, 2nd left) and Methuselah – who lived to be 969 years old (bottom row, 5th left).